Healthcare Administration Career Planning

 The M.H.A. program is also highly rewarding for entrepreneurs looking to start their own businesses or to improve their skillsets.

 The Seton Hall M.H.A. program is required by our accrediting body (CAHME) to ensure that 80% of our graduates who are looking for work find a job within three months of graduating.
-We are proud to meet and exceed this metric, with the majority of our graduates finding the jobs they want through their capstone projects and assistance from The Career Center.
+We are proud to meet and exceed this metric since becoming initially accredited in 2014, with the majority of our graduates finding the jobs they want through their capstone projects and assistance from The Career Center.

 Career paths for some of our graduates:

 - COO, Newark Beth Israel Medical Center and Children's Hospital of New Jersey